uselesstechjunks/leetcode/docs/source/math/prob.rst

 	* [Derive] For :math:`X\sim\mathrm{Bin}(n,p)`, :math:`\mathbf{E}[X]=np` and :math:`\mathrm{Var}(X)=np(1-p)`.

 ..  tip::
 	Solving a problem with an exisitng framework often requires us to think of a process with which the experiment takes place.
 With the right process description, seemingly difficult problems often become easy.

 ..  attention::
 	[The Birthday Problem] In a party of :math:`500` guests, what is the probability that you share your birthday with :math:`5` other people?

+	* All birthdays are equally likely (assumption of the underlying probability model).
+	* Person A's birthday is independent of person B's birthday.
+	* To find out the number of people who share their birthday with me I can
+		* pick a person in random and ask their birthday
+		* I consider it a success if their birthday is the same as mine, failure otherwise
+		* repeat for all :math:`n`
+	* Total number of successes represents the total number of people who share their birthday with me.

 * Geometric
 * Multinomial